 The program will offer in-person workshops and online courses in Arabic to 2,500 participants from the region.
 Trainers will hold in-person workshops in Jordan, Lebanon, Morocco, Qatar, Saudi Arabia, Tunisia, and the United Arab Emirates.
 Online courses will be available to journalists from the above-mentioned countries as well as journalists across the Middle East and North Africa (MENA) region.

 The program’s curriculum will focus on four modules, which will teach the journalists:

 - Best practices to verify online content and separate fact from fiction

 - Safety and security measures that they should take to protect their online information and communications

 - How to build a rapport with audiences and establish a loyal following

 - How to create content for news reports using social media

 The need for digital and social media training is acute.
 A recent ICFJ study, the State of Technology in Global Newsrooms, found that nearly 70 percent of newsrooms in the Middle East and North Africa regularly use social media to post stories, but only 41 percent use it to engage audiences.
 Around half of journalists in the region take no measures to secure their online presence.
 Globally, just 11 percent of respondents said they are using social media verification tools.

-Registrations for our next webinar on audience engagement and storytelling are now open!
+Registrations are now open!
 Please click on this link to register.
-Deadline to register is Tuesday, June 18, 2019.
+Deadline to register is Wednesday, August 14, 2019.

 If you are interested in attending an in-person workshop, the next workshop dates are below: